kvnang/frkennyang/src/posts/Lourdes/index.md

 category:
   - Pilgrimage
   - History
 excerpt: Lourdes is a town in France that attracts over 6 million visitors per year, with over 80,000 sick pilgrims visiting to seek healing.
 Lourdes is known for the apparitions of Mary to 14-year-old Bernadette Soubirous in 1858.
 Mary appeared to Bernadette 18 times between February 11 and July 16, 1858, at Massabielle Grotto.
 Mary's message was summarized in three words: prayer, penance, and conversion.
-Three gestures are performed by pilgrims at Lourdes: touching the rock, drinking and washing in the spring, and lighting a candle.
+Three gestures performed by pilgrims at Lourdes are touching the rock, drinking and washing in the spring, and lighting a candle.
 These actions are identical to the ones Bernadette performed during the apparitions.
 ---

 ## Content

 1. [Facts](/post/lourdes/#facts)